opensearch-project/documentation-website/_search-plugins/star-tree-index.md

 A star-tree index is a multi-field index that improves the performance of aggregations.

-OpenSearch will automatically use star-tree indexes (STIX) to optimize aggregations if the queried fields are part of star-tree index dimension fields and the aggregations are on star-tree index metric fields.
+OpenSearch will automatically use a star-tree index to optimize aggregations if the queried fields are part of dimension fields and the aggregations are on star-tree metric fields.
 No changes are required in the query syntax or the request parameters.

 ## When to use a star-tree index